-We are Edmonton’s only independent, volunteer powered campus-community radio station, broadcasting from an old bank vault in the basement of the Students’ Union Building on the University of Alberta campus.
+We are Edmonton’s only independent, volunteer-powered, campus and community radio station, broadcasting from an old bank vault in the basement of the Students’ Union Building on the University of Alberta campus.

 CJSR’s mandate is “to enlighten and entertain our audience through high quality and diverse programming that constantly challenges the status quo”.
 We do this by broadcasting eclectic programming that enriches the lives of U of A students as well as the broader Edmonton community.